Malabar Chestnut Fruit and flower

 Fruit Trees > Nut Trees > Malabar Chestnut

 Also known as Saba Nut, this medium sized, fast growing tree is grown in many parts of the world.
-It is grown mainly for its edible seeds; however it also makes a suitable potted indoor plant or outdoor specimen.
-The large white flowers are very fragrant,...
+It makes a beautiful landscape specimen and an attractive indoor plant.
+The large white flowers are very fragrant, another reason to have it in the garden.
+O...
 Read More

 Other Names: Saba Nut, Money Tree